Lozlink/Link-s-TTT/README.md

-# Link's Tic Tac Toe
+# Hyrule's Tic Tac Toe
 Welcome to my version of Tic Tac Toe.
 I based it around an Intellectual Property that I have loved for over 25 years.
 This project will be ongoing as my education persists so I can update it to work more efficiently.

 ## :computer: [Click here](https://lozlink.github.io/Link-s-TTT/) to see my live project!